 Set an Intention

-The foundation of a healthy work-life balance begins with an intention you set for yourself in the beginning of the day.
+The foundation of a healthy work-life balance begins with an intention you set for yourself at the beginning of the day.
 This may include meditating for ten minutes before the chaos of your day begins.
-An intention could include a positive affirmation such as “I can do this!,” “I am strong,” or “I am capable.”
+An intention could include a positive affirmation such as “I can do this!”
+“I am strong,” or “I am capable.”
 In addition to providing yourself with a mantra, grounding yourself with reminders to take things “one day at a time” may also be helpful before a hectic work day.
 If even that feels too overwhelming, adjust the mantra to “one hour at a time.”

 Be kind to yourself each day.
 Some workdays may feel more strenuous than others.
 It’s crucial to honor the messages your mind and body are giving you each workday.
 If you need a five-minute break to stretch or deep breathe, take it!
-Be honest with yourself when asking your mind, body and soul, “What do I need today in order to be productive?”
+Be honest with yourself when asking your mind, body, and soul, “What do I need today in order to be productive?”
 The answer may be different each day, and that is perfectly okay.
 Being in early recovery involves self-compassion and kindness, so don’t forget to end each work day with a message of inner strength and compassion for yourself.

 Recognize Triggers in the Workplace

 As you become more open and honest with yourself in early recovery, you may discover that your professional career is not conducive to a life in sobriety.
 If this is the case, you have the choice to set boundaries that minimize triggers and choose a different career path.
 This does not show weakness, but more so inner strength because of your decision to honor your recovery.
 Protect your recovery, as it is precious.
 Do not allow your work environment to dictate your success in recovery.